openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

 agent for Telemetry
 <http://docs.openstack.org/project-install-guide/
 telemetry/newton/configure_services/nova/install-nova-ubuntu.html>`__
-section in the OpenStack Installation Guide.
+section in the Installation Tutorials and Guides.

 Just like the central agent, this component also does not need a direct database connection.
 The samples are sent via AMQP to the notification agent.